 Marconi raced to notify the press, and congratulations poured into Cape Cod.

 Marconi realized the South Wellfleet station was unstable, and built a new station in Chatham.
-It was from there that Marconi’s operators received distress signals from the Titanic and notified the Carpathian to rescue the passengers.

 After an inquiry into the tragedy, the U.K.’s postmaster-general concluded, “Those who have been saved, have been saved through one man, Mr. Marconi…and his marvelous invention.”